Groupon: Acquisitions and partnerships

 On August 4, 2011, the company acquired Obtiva, a large Chicago, Illinois-based Ruby on Rails and Agile Software Development consulting firm for an undisclosed amount, in order to boost its technology recruiting capabilities.

 In January 2012, the company acquired Mertado, a social shopping service based on the Facebook platform.
 In May 2012, Groupon acquired Breadcrumb, a point of sale system and iPad app that targets local restaurants.
 Based on the May acquisition, Groupon launched Breadcrumb PRO and Breadcrumb POS, expanding its target beyond restaurants to include all types of local businesses.

 On September 24, 2012, Groupon acquired restaurant reservation and discount site Savored for an undisclosed amount, providing Groupon with an inlet to higher-end restaurants.
 Groupon also announced that it would continue to operate Savored independently from the main Groupon website.

 In December 2013, Groupon acquired Boomerang, a Lightbank-backed start-up that allows people to share gift cards and other deals from local merchants with their friends.
 Boomerang's two cofounders, Zachary Smith and Matthew Williams, along with eight employees went on to build a new digital-coupon offering, called Groupon Coupons.

 On January 11, 2013, Groupon acquired real-time location sharing mobile app and small business service provider Glassman, which was founded and led by Geoffrey Woo, Jon Zhang and Jonathan Chang.
 On September 9, 2013, Groupon announced acquisition of European last-minute travel app Blink (founded by Rebeca Minguela), which provides same-day hotel reservations.

 In January 2014, Groupon bought ideeli, a fashion company, for $43 million.
 On October 2, 2014, Groupon unveiled Snap, a new app specifically for giving customers cash back when they buy certain items at the grocery store.
 Snap asks shoppers to upload photos of their receipts after they have gone to the supermarket to buy groceries.
 Certain items are then eligible for discounts, which shoppers receive in the form of a cash-back deal.
 The new app comes from Groupon's previous acquisition of SnapSaves, a Canadian start-up that works much like Snap.
 In November 2014, Groupon acquired In-Store Analytics And Marketing Start-up, Swarm Mobile, a start-up that helps businesses connect with and track their customers while in stores.

 On July 16, 2015, Groupon announced its acquisition of food-delivery service Order Up.
 Two weeks later, Groupon announced its own Food Delivery Business, Groupon To Go.

-In February 2016, Chinese online retailer Alibaba Group Holding Ltd disclosed that it acquired a 5.6% stake in Groupon Inc. In April 2016, Groupon Inc. announced it received a $250 million investment from a private investment firm, Atairos Management LP, which has ties to Comcast Corp.
-The firm was founded by former Comcast Chief Financial Officer Michael Angelakis, who launched the firm earlier this year with more than $4 billion in committed capital from Comcast.
+In February 2016, Chinese online retailer Alibaba Group Holding Ltd disclosed that it had acquired a 5.6% stake in Groupon Inc. In April 2016, Groupon Inc. announced it received a $250 million investment from a private investment firm, Atairos Management LP, which has ties to Comcast Corp.
+The firm was founded by former Comcast Chief Financial Officer Michael Angelakis, who launched the firm earlier that year with more than $4 billion in committed capital from Comcast.

-In May 2018, Groupon acquired Bristol, UK-based Cloud Savings company for $65million.
+In May 2018, Groupon acquired Bristol, UK-based Cloud Savings company for $65 million.